 - The Fight between Carnival and Lent (1559)

-Take a closer look at the paintings and the detail soon absorbs you; the squeak of visitor feet on wooden floors fades to nothing, and Bruegel convinces you that this is not a painting from his imagination, but a documentation or a snapshot of a real scene.
+Take a closer look at the paintings, and the detail soon absorbs your attention; the squeak of visitor feet on wooden floors fades to nothing, and Bruegel often convinces you this is not a painting from his imagination, but a documentation or a snapshot of a real scene.

 Or the bare treetops in The Gloomy Day, the evocation of season through colour in The Return of the Herd, and the broken jug handle in The Peasant Dance.